arghyanator/packer_amibuilder/README.md

 root       7571   7381  0 20:33 ?
 00:00:01 /opt/splunk/bin/splunkd instrument-resource-usage -p 8089 --with-kvstore
 ```

-### Test the Dunamis APP running in the new AMI based instance
+### Test the APP running in the new AMI based instance

 - spin up an instance using the Amazon Linux LTS AMI, dunamis_cd key, in the same VPC and subnet as dunamis_cd instance, and with following user-data script (to run taurus encapsulated locustio script running 4000 clients):
 ```